alexc-dft/aim_pot_parser/README.md

 [grid_vectors_input_file]
 See above.

-NOTE: this file must be the same as the one used by regGridPlot
+NOTE: this file must be the same as the one used by potfileGen

 Known issues:
 None